orion343dream/TireTrends-Vertex-We-Care-Your-Journey/README.md

-# 🌟 WheelCare Web App 🌟
+# 🌟 TireTrends Web App 🌟
 ##  🚗   *We Care for Your Journey!*   🏆

 ## 📄 Overview

-The **WheelCare Web App** is an all-in-one platform designed to enhance 🚗 tyre and vehicle 🌟 accessory management for both customers and administrators.
+The **tiretrends Web App** is an all-in-one platform designed to enhance 🚗 tyre and vehicle 🌟 accessory management for both customers and administrators.
 This web-based solution streamlines 🛒 product sales, 📈 order processing, 💼 inventory tracking, and 🏰 supplier management, providing a seamless experience for businesses and consumers alike.

 ## 🏷️ Features